+5.1 Flatjack:

-- 5.1 Flatjack: - 5.1.1 A flatjack is a thin envelope-like bladder with inlet and outlet ports which may be pressurized with hydraulic oil.
+5.1.1 A flatjack is a thin envelope-like bladder with inlet and outlet ports which may be pressurized with hydraulic oil.
 Flatjacks may be of any shape in plan, and are designed to be compatible with the masonry being tested.
+For determining load-deformation properties of masonry, flatjacks are typically rectangular or semi-rectangular as shown in Fig. 2.

-Typically configurations are shown in Fig. 1. - 5.1.2 For determination of the state of compressive stress, dimension A should be equal to or greater than the length of a single masonry unit, but not less than 8 in.
+5.1.2 For determination of the state of compressive stress, dimension A should be equal to or greater than the length of a single masonry unit, but not less than 8 in.
 (200 mm).
 Dimension B should be equal to or greater than the thickness of one wythe and not less than 3 in.
 (75 mm).
-The radius, R, for circular and semi-rectangular flatjacks shall be equal to the radius of the circular saw blade used to cut the slot. - 5.1.3 Flatjacks shall be made of metal or other material such that the flatjack in a slot in masonry will be capable of applying operating pressures up to the expected maximum flatjack pressure.4 Metal flatjacks suitable for this purpose shall be made of type 304 stainless steel sheet of 0.024 in.
-(0.6 mm) to 0.048 in.
-(1.2 mm) in thickness with welded seams along the edges and incorporating hydraulic inlet or outlet ports. - 5.1.4 Calibrate all flatjacks as described in Section 7 to determine their pressure-applied load characteristics. - 5.2 Hydraulic System-An electrically or manually operated hydraulic pump with hydraulic hoses is required.
-Hose connections shall fit the flatjack inlet port.
-Measure pressure
+The radius, R, for circular and semi-rectangular flatjacks shall be equal to the radius of the circular saw blade used to cut the slot.

+5.1.3 Flatjacks shall be made of metal or other material such that the flatjack in a slot in masonry will be capable of applying operating pressures up to the expected maximum flatjack pressure.
+Metal flatjacks suitable for this purpose shall be

+\A Summary of Changes section appears at the end of this standard.

-1This test method is under the jurisdiction of ASTM Committee C15 on Manufactured Masonry Units and is the direct responsibility of Subcommittee C15.04 on Research.
+&lt;sup>1 This test method is under the jurisdiction of ASTM Committee C15 on Manufactured Masonry Units and is the direct responsibility of Subcommittee C15.04 on Research.

 Current edition approved January 1, 2004.
 Published February 2004.
 Originally approved in 1992.
-Last previous edition approved in 2003 as C 1196 - 03.
+Last previous edition approved in 2003 as C 1197 - 03.

-2 Solid-unit masonry is that built with stone, concrete, or clay units whose net area is equal to or greater than 75 % of the gross area.
+&lt;sup>2 Solid-unit masonry is that built with stone, concrete, or clay units whose net area is equal to or greater than 75 % of the gross area.

-3 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
+&lt;sup>3 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
 For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website.

-4 A maximum operating pressure of 1000 psi (6.9 MPa) or less is often adequate for older existing masonry, but flatjacks with higher operating pressures may be required for more recently constructed buildings.
+&lt;sup>4 A maximum operating pressure of 1000 psi (6.9 MPa) is adequate for older existing masonry, but flatjacks with higher operating pressures may be required for more recently constructed buildings.
 Flatjacks manufactured with flexible polymers that have operating pressure ranges of less than 1000 psi (6.9 MPa) may be useful for stress measurements in some historic masonry.